jordanmswilliams/Portfolio/Portfolio_TODO.md

       the parallelogram and image are smaller
 43. CHROME > landing page > about me section
       the image is squished
+44. header_distributed add :hover state for links .gallery , .about

 DONE: